Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Efficiency

 Efficiency is often overshadowed by other, more seemingly important elements when looking for the perfect new oven.
-But this is a grave mistake.
+However, it shouldn’t be.

-Considering the price tag of an appliance you’re interested in and comparing it to the features it offers in order to determine its value is wise.
-However, if you fail to also consider the amount of money you’ll be paying to actually use it every month, you might end up with an unpleasant surprise.
+Considering the price tag of an appliance you’re interested in and comparing it to the features it offers to determine its value is wise.
+However, if you also fail to consider how much you’ll be paying to use the appliance every month, you might end up with an unpleasant surprise.

 As opposed to refrigerators and other major appliances, there are no ovens meant for residential use that have an “Energy Star” rating, which is a certification that ensures appliances are designed as efficiently as possible.

-That being said, this doesn’t mean that all ovens are inefficient.
+That said, the lack of an Energy Star rating doesn’t mean all ovens are inefficient.
 There are great options out there that can save you hundreds of dollars every year.

 Manufacturer & Warranty